microsoft/privGAN/README.md

 <TBD>

 ### Contribution
+Please review the link here to know code of conduct https://opensource.microsoft.com/codeofconduct .
 Before submitting a pull request please remove all output from your notebooks by going to Cell -> All Output -> Clear
 <TBD>

 ### Contact